SN 2023ixf in Messier 101: Photo-ionization of Dense, Close-in Circumstellar Material in a Nearby Type II Supernova: Analysis

-Using the a lower limit on the SN shock velocity of $\gtrsim$8500~$\kms$ as observed at the bluest edge of the H$\alpha$ absorption profile shown in Figure \ref{fig:vels}, we find that the location of the SN shock at $t = 6.4$~days is $r \gtrsim 5\times 10^{14}$~cm, which corresponds to an optical depth to electron-scattering of $\tau \approx 10$ in the r1w6b model.
+Using the lower limit on the SN shock velocity of $\gtrsim$8500~$\kms$ as observed at the bluest edge of the H$\alpha$ absorption profile shown in Figure \ref{fig:vels}, we find that the location of the SN shock at $t = 6.4$~days is $r \gtrsim 5\times 10^{14}$~cm, which corresponds to an optical depth to electron-scattering of $\tau \approx 10$ in the r1w6b model.
 Then, by $t = 10.6$~days, the shock is located at $r \gtrsim 8\times 10^{14}$~cm, which in the r1w6b model, is in CSM with an electron-scattering optical depth of $\tau \approx 0.2$.
 This decrease in $\tau_{\rm ES}$ in the r1w6b model is consistent with the observed fading of IIn-like profiles in \sn{} and reflects a reduction in CSM density at $r > 10^{15}$~cm.
+However, it should be noted that the shock velocity decreases as the shock crosses the CSM and, therefore, the shock position is not as simplified as $R_{\rm sh} = v_{\rm sh} \times t$.
 We present the time-series evolution of the r1w6b model luminosity, density, temperature and velocity as a function of radius in Figure \ref{fig:model_props}.
+Furthermore, at +15~days, the r1w6b model has a maximum ejecta velocity of $\sim 6500~\kms$, which is below the maximum velocities observed in the H$\alpha$ profile of \sn{}.
+This may indicate some degree of CSM asymmetry that would cause a deceleration along certain lines of sight while also allowing for typical SN ejecta velocities of $\sim 10^4~\kms$ to be preserved.
+Also, the weaker Doppler broadened absorption observed in \sn{} compared to the r1w6b model may be the result of persistent CSM interaction that will contribute weak, broad, and boxy H$\alpha$ emission capable of reducing the absorption profile strength \citep{dessart22}.